Affiliate Marketing Downsides: Is It Still Worth It?

 affiliate marketing downsides

-Adding pay-per-click advertising on your site using services like Adsense, Ezoic, or Mediavine is not quick or easy.
+Adding pay-per-click advertising on your site using services like AdSense, Ezoic, or Mediavine is not quick or easy.
+You need to wait to be approved, which can be frustrating.

 You need technical skills, and each service requires some or many modifications to your site.

-That’s why affiliate marketing is so attractive to new publishers and bloggers who want to earn income from their sites.
+That’s why affiliate programs are so attractive to new publishers and bloggers who want to earn an income from their sites.

-To get started, all you need to do is join one of the many third-party affiliate programs such as Share-a-Sale, Impact, Rakuten Advertising, or CJ Affiliate.
-Amazon Associates is another popular program.
+To get started, all you need to do is join one of the many third-party affiliate programs.
+Amazon Associates is one of the most popular programs.

 To earn a commission from your links, you need people to visit your pages with the links and then hope that they click on them.